roadfoodr/6.419x_report_template/questions/HW_1.md

 |
 **3c.
 (2 points):**

->Even if the act of “getting vaccine" does lead to reduced infection, it does not necessarily mean that it is the vaccine itself that leads to this result.
+>Even if the act of "getting vaccine" does lead to reduced infection, it does not necessarily mean that it is the vaccine itself that leads to this result.
 Give an example of how this could be the case.
 Describe an aspect of experimental design that would eliminate biases not due to the vaccine itself. *(Maximum 200 words.)*
 |
 **4. (2 points):**